scdragonfly/ML_Homework/README.md

 # ML_Homework
-Homework from the ML Applied classs at UCR
+Homework from Machine Learning Applied class at University of California Riverside